SlickYeet/create-lx2-app/deprecated/v1/README.md

 > [!WARNING]
-> This directory has been depricated
+> This directory has been depricated.
-> The new docs can be found at [create.lx2.dev](https://create.lx2.dev) and under docs/v2/
+> The new docs can be found at [create.lx2.dev](https://create.lx2.dev) and under docs/v2

 # Create TNT Stack Documentation Site